Conditions We Treat

 Carpal tunnel syndrome is the most common nerve compression condition we see.
 The median nerve gets squeezed as it passes through the narrow carpal tunnel at the wrist, leading to numbness, tingling and weakness in the thumb and first three fingers.
 De Quervain's tenosynovitis is another frequent complaint, especially among new parents.
 It causes sharp pain on the thumb side of the wrist and is triggered by repetitive gripping and lifting.
 We also treat general repetitive strain injuries from desk work, manual labour and sport.

 The evidence for conservative management of wrist and hand conditions is strong.
 A 2019 randomised controlled trial published in JOSPT found that manual therapy for mild to moderate carpal tunnel syndrome was as effective as surgery at 12 months.
-For De Quervain's, a combination of manual therapy, activity modification and progressive loading exercises has been shown to produce good outcomes without needing cortisone injections in most cases.
+For De Quervain's, a combination of manual therapy, activity modification and progressive loading exercises produces good outcomes without cortisone injections in most cases.

-One thing we always check is the neck and thoracic spine.
+We always check the neck and thoracic spine as well.
 The nerves supplying the hand originate in the cervical spine and travel through the shoulder and arm.
 Compression or irritation anywhere along this path can mimic or worsen hand symptoms.
 A condition called double crush syndrome occurs when the nerve is compromised at two points simultaneously, for instance at the neck and the wrist.
-This is why treating the wrist in isolation sometimes falls short.
+This is why treating the wrist in isolation often falls short.

 Treatment typically includes mobilisation of the wrist, hand and cervical spine, nerve gliding exercises, soft tissue work to the forearm flexors and extensors and ergonomic advice.
 For carpal tunnel, we often recommend a wrist splint for sleeping to reduce overnight nerve compression.